riina/HacknetSharp/docfx_project/articles/lua-api-reference.md

 ## SpawnSystemGT

 `SystemModel?
-SpawnSystemG(PersonModel? owner, string password, string template, string addressOrAddressRange, string tag, Guid key)`
+SpawnSystemGT(PersonModel? owner, string password, string template, string addressOrAddressRange, Guid key, string tag)`

 Attempts to spawn a system with the specified tag and group key.

+## EnsureSystemGT

+`SystemModel?
+EnsureSystemGT(PersonModel? owner, string password, string template, string addressOrAddressRange, Guid key, string tag)`

+Ensures that a system with the specified tag and group key exists or is created.
+Still fails if invalid setup parameters are passed.

 ## RemoveSystem